-- Develop a website to host a user-friendly online database of green technology information for the Electrical Contractors' Association (ECA) of the City of Chicago. - Provide data on green electrical products with cut sheets, pricing, distributor information and Leadership in Energy and Environmental Design (LEED) certification facts. - Set the ground work in research and industry contacts to facilitate future expansion.
+- Develop a website to host a user-friendly online database of green technology information for the Electrical Contractors' Association (ECA) of the City of Chicago. - Developing a template for the website was the primary focus for the first semester, due to the time constraint. - Provide data on green electrical products with cut sheets, pricing and distributor information, return on investment projections, and Leadership in Energy and Environmental Design (LEED) certification facts. - Set the ground work in research and industry contacts to facilitate completion in future semesters

 Methodology

-- Establish Timetable
+Establish Timetable

-- Establish Goals
+Establish Goals

 - Organize Teams

 - Compile Information

 - Develop Website